PeterA1/BarCode/README.md

 A Simple BarCode reader based on https://github.com/wildabeast/BarcodeScanner

-Seems to work OK, raterh a large number of errors repoted by XCODE 6.2
+Seems to work OK, rather a large number of errors repoted by XCODE 6.2